 One of the common causes of blocked drains that is often overlooked is the impact of natural debris, such as sand and silt, which can enter the plumbing system from various sources.
 This type of sediment can settle in the pipes and, without proper cleaning, create a foundation for other materials to cling to, exacerbating the sediment problem.

 Recognising these signs early can prevent a full-scale sediment blockage.
-Regular inspection and maintenance of your plumbing system, including promptly addressing minor blockages, are key to ensuring that water drains are efficient and your pipes remain clear of sediment and other obstructions.
+Regular inspection and maintenance of your plumbing system, including promptly addressing minor blockages, are vital to ensuring that water drains are efficient and your pipes remain clear of sediment and other obstructions.

 Preventing Sediment Accumulation

 To prevent hair build-up, which can trap sediment and other materials, use drain guards in showers and bathroom sinks to catch hair before entering the drain.
 This is especially important to prevent hair from falling into the drain and forming clogs.
-Similarly, avoid disposing of certain substances like coffee grounds, which can combine with grease and other residues to create a dense sediment that does not drain quickly or easily.
+Similarly, avoid disposing of specific substances like coffee grounds, which can combine with grease and other residues to create a dense sediment that does not drain quickly or easily.

 During the wet season, increased water flow can carry dissolved minerals and other particles through your plumbing.
 These can settle and accumulate, leading to severe clogs over time.
 To mitigate this, regular plumbing maintenance through the above methods is recommended to avoid potential health hazards associated with backed-up sewer lines.